fluxamp/vsmkv/README.md

 make
 ```

+For building unit tests, run `cmake ../ -Dtest=ON` instead of the regular cmake command above.
+This will build the vsmkv_test binary.
+Note that the regular binary will be built with debug symbols if the test flag is specified.

 ## Running

 The command requires two arguments.
 First, the path to your VapourSynth script.
 Second, an empty directory for mounting the filesystem.
 Additionally, a number of parameters inherited from FUSE may be specified (e.g., `-s` for running in single threaded mode or `-f` for running in foreground mode instead of daemonizing):